LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration: Experiments

 \section{Experiments}

 \paragraph{Models.}

-We implement L\AV TINO by using \texttt{CausVid} as VCM prior.
+For our experiments, we implement L\AV TINO by using \texttt{CausVid} as VCM prior.
 We adopt the standard bidirectional WaN architecture, fine-tuned as a CM.
 The model also supports an autoregressive configuration, which we do not utilize here, leaving the exploration of autoregressive priors for longer video restoration to future work.
-Concerning the ICM, we use \texttt{DMD2}, following~\cite{spagnoletti2025latinopro}.
+We use \texttt{DMD2} as ICM as~\cite{spagnoletti2025latinopro}.
 For our experiments, we use $\td_i^{(V)} \in \{ 757, 522, 375, 255, 125\}$ and $\td_i^{(I)} \in \{ 374, 249, 124, 63\}$ for the VCM and ICM respectively.
 This results in a total of 9 NFEs, where applying the ICM across all frames counts as a single NFE.
 Regarding the text prompt specifying VCM and ICM, in the same spirit as \cite{kwon2025visionxlhighdefinitionvideo}, we do not perform any prompt optimization and instead use the generic prompt \emph{``A high resolution video/image''}.
 Exploring prompt optimization by leveraging the maximum likelihood strategy of \cite{spagnoletti2025latinopro} remains a key direction for future work.

-\paragraph{Dataset and Metrics.} We evaluate our methods on the \texttt{Adobe240} dataset~\citep{Su2017DeepVD}, which contains high-quality, high-frame-rate video sequences.
-From the full dataset we extract $435$ video clips of $25$ frames each, and rescale them to a spatial resolution of $1280 \times 768$ pixels to match the high-resolution regime targeted by our method.
+\paragraph{Dataset and Metrics.} We evaluate methods on $435$ video clips of $25$ frames each from the \texttt{Adobe240} dataset~\citep{Su2017DeepVD}, and $239$ video clips of $25$ frames each from the \texttt{GoPRO240} test dataset~\cite{Nah2016DeepMC}.
+These datasets contain high-quality, high-frame-rate video sequences that we rescale to a spatial resolution of $1280 \times 768$ pixels to match our targeted resolution.

 We assess reconstruction quality using {peak signal-to-noise ratio (PSNR)} and {structural similarity index (SSIM)}~\citep{Wang2004ImageQA}.
 Additionally, we evaluate two perceptual metrics: {Learned Perceptual Image Patch Similarity (LPIPS)}~\citep{Zhang2018TheUE}, along with the recently proposed {Fréchet Video Motion Distance (FVMD)}~\citep{Liu2024FrchetVM} which is tailored for assessing motion smoothness and perceptual quality in videos.